A robust and versatile deep learning model for prediction of the arterial input function in dynamic small animal

 \subsection{Quantitative results}

-Fig.~\ref{fig:quantitative} summarizes the distribution of mean squared error (MSE, Fig.~\ref{fig:mse boxplot}) and mean bias error (MBE, Fig.~\ref{fig:mbe boxplot}) across all samples.
+Fig.~\ref{fig:quantitative} summarizes the distribution of mean squared error (MSE, Fig.~\ref{fig:mse-boxplot}) and injected noise (Fig.~\ref{fig:noise}) across all samples.
 FC-DLIF consistently achieved lower MSE values than the baseline, with a noticeably narrower spread and a more favorable distribution across percentiles.
-In terms of bias, FC-DLIF also reduced systematic under- or overestimation compared to the baseline, as reflected in the more symmetric MBE distribution centered around zero.
+In terms of noise, FC-DLIF also demonstrated reduced variability, being less sensitive to noise in the input data.

-In particular, the proposed model has close to \SI{75}{\percent} of MSE vales lower than the median of the baseline model, and generally produce predictions more aligned with the AIF, as seen in the $5^{th}$ percentile (best \SI{95}{\percent} of predictions), which is slightly lower than the baseline (Fig.~\ref{fig:mse boxplot}).
+In particular, the proposed model has close to \SI{75}{\percent} of MSE vales lower than the median of the baseline model, and generally produce predictions more aligned with the AIF, as seen in the $5^{th}$ percentile (best \SI{95}{\percent} of predictions), which is slightly lower than the baseline (Fig.~\ref{fig:mse-boxplot}).
 These results are further consolidated when comparing the same metrics over temporal regions, as shown in Fig.~\ref{fig:curve phases}, where the proposed method exhibits less bias in most segments.

 In Fig.~\ref{fig:scatter_AIFs}, the predicted AIF values from each model are compared against ground truth measurements on a point-wise basis.
 The proposed method achieves higher $R^2$ and Pearson correlation values, with predictions more closely aligned to the ideal $y = x$ line, indicating a tighter spread of predictions around the regression line.
 While the baseline exhibits systematic deviations, particularly overestimating intermediate and tail values and underestimating peak amplitudes, FC-DLIF maintains a tighter spread around the regression line.